drwpow/pow.rs/src/content/blog/planet-of-the-apps-where-are-they-now.md

   <dt>Status</dt><dd>Fizzled</dd>
 </dl>

 This is peak will.i.am and the reason I watch the show: convincing a poor young developer to turn his beloved fitness app into a Pokémon-inspired battle game.
-We’re also treated to the best montage in the entire show, with will.i.am’s rapidfire questions “Can my fox battle Kanye’s fox?”
+We’re also treated to the best montage in the entire show, with will.i.am’s rapid fire questions “Can my fox battle Kanye’s fox?”
 “Can my fox have access to my calendar?”
 “Can my fox have access to my Instagram?”
 “Can my fox have armor?”
 “Can I talk to my fox? … No not Siri; I want to _talk_ to my fox.”
 This is another happy ending, because though the app failed to gain traction and ultimately ran out of money, the founder went on to be an iOS developer for Apple.
 And gets to text will.i.am from time-to-time (which, being honest, is the greatest reward of all).

 <figure><img width="1858" height="1044" src="/assets/posts/planet-of-the-apps-where-are-they-now/dote.jpg" alt="Lauren Farleigh" /></figure>